 1. 1909 T206 Honus Wagner #497

-Estimated Value (PSA 2): $5 Million
+Estimated Value (PSA 2): $8 Million

-The reason for removal of the Wagner is subject to debate but centers on either Wagner not wanting to be associated with a smoking product or due to a lack of adequate compensation.
+The reason for the removal of Wagner is subject to debate but centers on either Wagner not wanting to be associated with a smoking product or due to a lack of adequate compensation.

-Each sale on the T206 Wagner seems to break a previous record, while a PSA 5(OC)Wagner sold for $3.2 Million in 2016 there was a more recent sale in 2021 of an SGC 3 copy for $6.6 Million.
+Each sale on the T206 Wagner seems to break a previous record.
+A PSA 5(OC)Wagner sold for $3.2 million in 2016, an SGC 3 graded copy sold in 2021 for $6.6 Million, and then in 2022, an SGC 2 copy sold for a record-breaking $7.25 million in a private sale.

 When anyone asks what the most expensive baseball card in the hobby is, the T206 Wagner is usually a safe answer.